samduk/log-analysis-and-security-hardening/Questions.md

 ## Rules of the Game

-It's an open book and you can google and youtube :)
+It's an open book test and you can use google, youtube, or any other resources available online.
+Never ask anybody to do the work on your behalf:)

 Q1: How many IP try to access login page of epotala in the month of May 2020?